Sunset near Warwick

 Pile of stones in among tree ferns

-It was nearly 4 months after I had first started the trip in February that the COVID-19 restrictions eased.
-This relaxation allowed me to head out and tick off the return hike along the road to the source (22 km) and at the same time I also ticked off South East Queensland's highest peak Mount Superbus (1,375 m) that towers over the upper Condamine River.
+It was nearly four months after I had started my first source-to-sea trip in February that the COVID-19 restrictions eased.
+This relaxation allowed me to head out and tick off the return hike from the first crossing along the road to the source (22 km).
+At the same time, I also climbed South East Queensland's highest peak, Mount Superbus (1,375 m), which towers over the upper Condamine River.

 • 0 km